Frank George Woollard: Woollard's legacy

 Woollard wrote numerous journal papers and trade magazine articles on his flow production system in the mid-1920 and into the late 1940s and mid-1950s.
 His detailed technical papers were published in a widely read journal called Machinery.
 Those papers, as well as his 1954 book, Principles of Mass and Flow Production, fell into obscurity for reasons that are not at all clear.

-Woollard is the forgotten pioneer of Lean management.
+Some scholars consider Woollard to be the forgotten pioneer of flow production.
 His work is completely missing from the Lean management literature and highlights a significant failure on the part of both Lean management researchers and production and operations management researchers.

 Woollard died in late 1957, and so did his life's work.
 His daughter Joan was an accomplished artist and apparently did not have the capability to keep her father's work alive.
 Woollard's colleagues had tremendous admiration for him and his accomplishments, but they would eventually pass away and nobody carried his work forward until recently.

-Woollard's work has been revived by Lean management historian and author Professor Bob Emiliani.
+Woollard's work has been revived by management historian and author Professor Bob Emiliani.
 In January 2009 he published a 55th Anniversary Special Edition of Woollard's 1954 book, Principles of Mass and Flow Production, which also includes his 1925 paper "Some Notes on British Methods of Continuous Production" and commentary and analysis of Woollard's work by Dr. Emiliani.

+Professor Bob Emiliani and his research collaborator, Peter J. Seymour wrote the peer-reviewed paper "Frank George Woollard: Forgotten Pioneer of Flow Production," published in the Journal of Management History, (2011) 17 (1): 66–87.

 Morris Motors Ltd. ceased to exist in 1952 when it merged with Austin Motor Company to form British Motor Corporation.
 Unfortunately, innovations in production methods and machinery are not sufficient to ensure long-term company success.
 Managers and employees must excel at many other business processes including responding to the voice of the customer with new designs, short cycle-time product development, introducing new automotive technologies, aftermarket service, and so on.
 An advanced production system alone will not make a company successful long-term.